ke-zhang-rd/nullspace/docs/source/philosophy.rst

 In a prioritized tasks definition:
 We might have a tasks from higher priority to lower:

-1. fixed distance between each end effectors, that's conbination of N
-2. there is a target position of Object
+  1.fixed distance between each end effectors, that's conbination of N 2.there is a target position of Object
-3. there is a target orientation Object
+  3.there is a target orientation Object

 These tasks could be achieved by nullspace method